Nightbot offers a emotes filter that allows you to control how excessive Twitch emotes are handled in your chat.

 Timeout Length - This is the maximum length of time Nightbot will timeout users for when being punished for this spam filter.
 Nightbot always issues a 5-second timeout for first offenses, and repeat offenses yield the length you select.
 The 600-second default value is equivalent to 10 minutes.

-Length - This is the minimum number of emotes before Nightbot will punish the user for spamming.
+Limit - This is the minimum number of emotes before Nightbot will punish the user for spamming.
 The default limit is 3 emotes.

 Exempt Userlevel - This is the minimum required userlevel to be exempt from this filter.
 For example, if